chreliot/chreliot/README.md

 I research and teach philosophy of science at Hofstra University in New York, USA.
-I am also Executive Editor of *Philosophy, Theory, and Practice in Biology* (*PTPBio*), a free-to-authors, free-to-readers, scholarly, open acess journal.
+I am also Executive Editor of *Philosophy, Theory, and Practice in Biology* (*PTPBio*), a free-to-authors, free-to-readers, scholarly, open access, library-published academic journal.